popolinka/QA_stuff/recipe_parser/README.md

-crawler for recipe links from different websites
+minimal crawlers for recipe links from different websites